Corasinth/seven-at-one-blow/README.md

 This text-adventure is adapted from the fairy tale [The Brave Little Tailor](https://www.gutenberg.org/files/503/503-h/503-h.htm#link2H_4_0031), which can be found at the link.

+The icon for this site was taken from [flaticon.io](https://www.flaticon.com/free-icons/sew)

 ### Technologies Used

 * MongoDB